Now in three markets:

 Beginning in 2018, The Black Women's Expo expanded into two other important markets- Dallas and Atlanta.

 There are seven sponsorable pavilions– each connecting attendees to services and resources necessary to maintain their healthy, active lifestyles and their quality of life.
 Each pavilion offers seminars, demonstrations and interactive activities designed to empower, to educate and to improve quality of life.

 The Expo augments all of this education and learning with top flight, high quality entertainment showcased daily on the Main Stage.
 There are show stopping local and national musical entertainment, fashion shows, a hair show, dance & theatrical performances to enjoy throughout the day.
-The list of past entertainment acts from 2012 included a wide variety from gospel sensations "Mary Mary", "BeBe & CeCe Winans" and "Donnie McClurkin" to R&B megastars "Brian McKnight", "Keith Sweat", "Teena Marie", "Patti LaBelle" and "The O'Jays".
+The list of past entertainment acts includes a wide variety from gospel sensations "Mary Mary", "BeBe & CeCe Winans" and "Donnie McClurkin" to R&B megastars "Brian McKnight", "Keith Sweat", "Teena Marie", "Patti LaBelle" and "The O'Jays".

 There are more than 300 exhibitors and vendors offering an incredibly wide range of goods, services and information- all targeted to this active, engaged, brand-loyal, savvy consumer.